N-Code-N/Stingers/README.md

   path, which goes through an Edge Function.
 Not a security gap — RLS already covers it — just a portability cost, paid to avoid an extra network hop and cold start for two read-only queries.
+- **The optimistic fold hard-codes the server's weight.** `SceneStats.assumedOwnWeight` is `0.12` — the floor of what `trust.ts` gives a fresh device — so the percentage can move on tap without asking the server what the vote is worth.
+It is deliberately the floor and not the middle: the server can only correct upwards, and a client that over-counts its own vote shows a verdict that then disappears on the next visit.
+The copy has to be revisited by hand whenever the weighting formula changes; it holds because the number is a floor, not because the two stay in sync.

 None of these are unknown unknowns.
 Each has a written trigger for when it stops being fine to leave alone.